tevon456/tevon456/README.md

   </samp>
 </p>

-> _Curious by nature, jack of all, making the things go beep boop_.
+> _Curious by nature, jack of all trades, making the things go beep boop_.

 ## Tevon Davis — Full-Stack Software Developer